 Mr. White has significant experience working with choirs and vocal soloists in a variety of contexts, from small a cappella ensembles to major symphonic and operatic choruses.
 He has long-standing associations with a number of musical organizations, including the Chicago Symphony Orchestra, where he has regularly given pre-concert lectures since 2008.
-For three seasons, he was Music Director of Cincinnati’s Seven Hills Sinfonietta, a period which saw tremendous growth for the organization as a whole.
+For three seasons, he was Music Director of Cincinnati’s Seven Hills Sinfonietta, a period which saw remarkable growth for the organization as a whole.

 Mr. White earned a masters degree in Conducting from Indiana University’s Jacobs School of Music, studying with David Effron and Arthur Fagan.
-He received a BA in Music from the University of Chicago, where his principal teacher was the esteemed composer Easley Blackwood and the conductor Barbara Schubert.
+He received a BA in Music from the University of Chicago, where his principal teacher was the composer Easley Blackwood and the conductor Barbara Schubert.
 In 2004, he began attending the Pierre Monteux School for Conductors (Hancock, ME) under the tutelage of Michael Jinbo, later serving as the school’s Conducting Associate (2009-2013) and Composer-in-Residence (2016).